abulseco/chronic_enrichment_FTR/Bioinformatics.md

 #### Analysis conducted in QIIME2 (v2019.10)

 Updated by A. Bulseco on 1/23/2020
+Many of these analyses are exploratory
+See README file for description of specific figures

 ## Requirements for this workflow
 * QIIME2 v2019.10